Approximation of conformal mappings and novel applications to shape recognition of planar domains: Smooth harmonic conjugate functions and their combinatorial counterparts.

-The following lemma provides an estimate for the integral of the normal derivative of $g$, which can be thought of as the {\it discrete flux} of $g$ through the boundary of a Voronoi cell.
+The following lemma provides an estimate for the summation of the normal derivative of $g$ along {\it special} closed curves in ${\mathcal T}^{(1)}$.
+This sum encapsulates the {\sl discrete flux} of $g$ through the boundary of the union of those Voronoi cells which such a closed curve encloses.